adrianagiongo/Periphyton-ms/script/18S_rRNA_gene/readme.md

 This script calculates alpha diversity based on the rarefied data.

 ### 8. Ordination
-This script creates MDS plots and calculates PERMANOVA and ANOSIM based on the rarefied data.
+This script creates MDS plots and calculates PERMANOVA and ANOSIM.

-### 9. DESeq2
-Based on the rarefied data, this script performs differential abundance (DA) between two groups.